LELE-DU/jekyll-gitbook/README.md

 ### Description

-My research focuses on
+My research in mathematics is concentrated in the field of
-- Calculus of Variations.
+- Calculus of Variations;
-- Nonlinear Analysis.
+- Nonlinear Analysis;
 - Elliptic and Parabolic PDEs.

+I am interested in the study of nonlocal partial differential equations, including but not limited to the
+- Lane-Emden equations;
+- Choquard equations;
+- Integro-differential elliptic equations;
+- nonlocal reaction-diffusion equations.

 ## How to Get Started